truongan/Sharif-Judge/v1.4/shield.md

 Shield is an extremely simple mechanism to forbid running of potentially harmful codes.

 Shield is not a sandboxing solution.
 Shield provides only a partial protection against trivial attacks.
-Real protection against untrusted code comes only by enabling [Sandbox](sandboxing.md).
+Real protection against untrusted code is provided by Docker.

 ## Shield for C/C++